-Are you seeking mold, lead, asbestos, or CVOID-19 surface testing for your home or commercial property?
-Scroll down to see a complete list of tests and services available through AQA
+Are you seeking mold, lead, asbestos, or COVID-19 surface testing for your home or commercial property?
+Scroll down to see a complete list of tests and services available through AQA.

 Air Quality Assessors has been in business for over 10 years.
 Our services range from residential mold inspections to large commercial property clearance letters from storm damage.
 AQA has offices throughout the U.S. AQA is ready to tackle your indoor mold inspection needs!
 Fill out the form to the left to get in touch with us today!

 Fill out the form below and we will get in touch with you within 24 hours.

 Mold inspection results in 3 business days!

 We are known for providing fast, efficient, and cost effective mold testing services.
 We provide results in as little as 3 business days on standard priced testing services.
 Ask us about our free consultations to find out more about what exactly we can do to help you solve your building issues.
 Are you a realtor?
 You've come to the right place to determine if your property for sale is clean.

 our Mold Inspection process

 First, we ask you multiple questions about your concerns during a short phone consultation with one of our AQA Certified Mold Assessors.
 From there, we schedule our team to detect the cause of the issue.
 Then our testing begins!
 We immediately document our findings then if needed, send your results off to the lab.
 You can read more about each process below.